Bun Troy

-Robert Gustave "Bun" Troy (August 27, 1888 – October 7, 1918) was a German-born professional baseball pitcher who was killed in action while fighting against German forces in World War I. Troy was a sergeant with the "Blue Ridge" Division of the United States Army; he was shot in the chest during the Meuse–Argonne offensive.
+Robert Gustave "Bun" Troy (August 27, 1888 – October 7, 1918) was a German-born American professional baseball pitcher who was killed in action while fighting against German forces in World War I. Troy was a sergeant with the "Blue Ridge" Division of the United States Army; he was shot in the chest during the Meuse–Argonne offensive.

 Before serving in the military, Troy had played five seasons in minor league baseball from 1910 to 1914 and had consecutive 23-win seasons in 1912 and 1913.
 He pitched one game in Major League Baseball, for the Detroit Tigers against the Washington Senators, on September 15, 1912.
 Troy pitched six scoreless innings in a pitching duel with Walter Johnson before giving up four runs in the seventh inning.

 Early years

 Troy was born in Bad Wurzach in southern Germany in 1888.
 He moved with his family to western Pennsylvania, growing up in McDonald, Pennsylvania.